 For 32 years, I have taught mathematical art and other interdisciplinary courses in the Math Department.
 My colleague David Rosenthal and I co-designed a computer language called SeeLogo, which is used in many applications. from designing scientific graphics to teaching geometry, statistics, and calculus.
 But as a committed humanist, I most enjoy soul-to-soul communication with students.
 SeeLogo can be downloaded from the APGS Wiki It is an amazing language with little publicity.

 A wrote a book about Mathematical Art that uses SeeLogo and is available freely on the web:

-Currently I am working with my colleague David Rosenthal on developing a new generation of computer art system that could be used to create other systems that could help teach mathematical concepts using math Art.
+Next I was working with my colleague David Rosenthal on developing a new generation of computer art system that could be used to create other systems that could help teach mathematical concepts using math Art.

 I was also involved with other activities with the general purpose of bringing the beauty of Math to the hearts and minds of all people.
 One such place that seems to need it most is prisons.
 The educational system for prisoners (at least in the USA) is poor and many prisoners are striving to learn Math because they believe that it will give them a chance to start a meaningful life and get a job.
 Thus I joined an effort initiated through the Prisoner Express Program at Cornell University to create a Math prom specifically designed for prisoners.